What happens when a curious mind finds its way to the timeless wisdom of Ayurveda?

 Dr. Shubham’s transition wasn’t sudden.
 It was a slow unraveling.
-After years of hands-on experience in allopathy, he began to notice what he now calls the “missing link”: the patient’s own body intelligence.
+After years of observing conventional medical practice, he began to notice what he now calls the “missing link”: the patient’s own body intelligence.

 It was this repetitive loop of symptom management that made him pause.

+By 2021, driven by curiosity, he deepened his formal study of Ayurveda.
 Over time, he found that the Ayurvedic lens offered something different.
 It asked deeper questions, about appetite, bowel habits, and sleep.
 And it didn’t treat all fevers or pains the same way.

 In his daily practice, one complaint stands out more than any other: trouble with digestion and constipation.